Gooze0100/public_holidays/README.md

 ## Installation

-- Add MSSQL database "DefaultConnection" string to user secrets then Publish PublicHolidaysData project.
+- Add MSSQL database "DefaultConnection" string to user secrets in RequestForData.Library, then Publish PublicHolidaysData project.
 - Install SQL server in Docker container.
 - Start the application in Docker.